As a content creator and editor, you are responsible for ensuring the content you provide meets accessibility standards.

 Site-wide monitoring and testing

 Siteimprove scans a site approximately every 5 days.
-If you've made changes to your site and want to check results right away, there are browser plugins that will check accessibility on the current page.
+If you've made changes to your site and want to check results immediately, browser plugins will check accessibility on the current page.

 Manual accessibility testing